 Switzerland

-Renovation of the Simplon Tunnel as of February 2025
+Renovation of the Simplon Tunnel Since February 2025

-SBB will be renovating the Simplon Tunnel over the next four years.
-The first construction phase started at the beginning of February 2025 and will involve renovating the entire length of the Simplon Tunnel's east tube.
+SBB is renovating the Simplon Tunnel over the next four years.
+The first construction phase started at the beginning of February 2025 and involves renovating the entire length of the Simplon Tunnel's east tube.
 Parts of the vault will be repaired and the drainage will be optimised.

 SBB will be renovating the Simplon Tunnel over the next four years.
 The first construction phase started at the beginning of February 2025